 Your small business surveys its clients and earns a very high Net Promoter Score.
 After digging into the data, you realize that the high score is a result of most customers ignoring your survey and only the customers with whom you have a friendship responding.

-A situation like this gives you all of the “biased” data that can inflate your NPS without any of the data from customers that aren’t connected to you.
+A situation like this gives you all of the “biased” data that can inflate your NPS without any of the data from customers who aren’t connected to you.
 The end result is a score that’s artificially high — one that can give you an overly optimistic view of your business’s retention-related health.

 Net Promoter Score is designed for accuracy.
 The greater the response rate of your survey, the greater the accuracy.
 Most authoritative NPS experts recommend a minimum response rate of 40% for business-to-consumer businesses and 60% for business-to-business enterprises.